aws-samples/amazon-lookout-for-vision-serverless-app/README.md

 4. Once dataset is imported, you can build visualizations as required and schedule dataset refresh.

-Note: Check output of the CloudFromation stack provisioned previously to identify the bucket and the manifest file URI.
+Note: Check output of the CloudFormation stack provisioned previously to identify the bucket and the manifest file URI.

 ---------------
 ### Removing the application